nicolodalvit/nicolodalvit.github.io/index.md

 <img class="profile-picture" src="pipo.jpg">

 I am a Phd candidate at the Department of Economics at Sciences Po, Paris.
-I am writing my thesis under the supervision of Prof. [Jean-Marc Robin](https://sites.google.com/site/jmarcrobin/).
+I am currently writing my thesis under the supervision of Prof. [Jean-Marc Robin](https://sites.google.com/site/jmarcrobin/).

 My research interests are labor economics and applied econometrics.

 You can download my [CV from here](CV.pdf).